Eugene O'Brien (composer): Early life and education

-Music
+Career

 O'Brien's music has been heard in concerts by the Cleveland Orchestra, the Italian Radio (RAI) Orchestras of Rome and Turin, the Omaha Symphony, as part of the Saint Louis Symphony Discovery series, the Louisville Orchestra New Dimensions series, and in numerous other concerts and festivals throughout this country and abroad.
 Recorded on the cri, Golden Crest, Crystal, Capstone and Indiana University labels, his works are published by Codex Nuovo, G. Schirmer, and Boosey & Hawkes.

 Also active in the performance of new music, composer Eugene O’Brien co-founded the Cleveland new music ensemble Reconnaissance with Donald Erb in 1978 and was associated with the group as its director until 1984.

-In 1985–87 he served on the production board of the Contemporary Music Forum in Washington, D.C., and directed the Indiana University New Music Ensemble from 1991 to 1993.
+From 1985 to 1987, he served on the production board of the Contemporary Music Forum in Washington, D.C., and directed the Indiana University New Music Ensemble from 1991 to 1993.

-Mr. O’Brien received several reviews about his work, including "Embarking for Cythera", "Clouds of Magellan", "Mysteries of the Horizon", "Tristan's Lament", "In the Country of Last Things", "Close Harmony", "Allures".
+O’Brien received several reviews about his work, including "Embarking for Cythera", "Clouds of Magellan", "Mysteries of the Horizon", "Tristan's Lament", "In the Country of Last Things", "Close Harmony", "Allures".